-The 2016-20 Harvest Strategy provides a framework for guidance about future Total Allowable Commercial Catch (TACC) based on change in estimates of the total Legal biomass of abalone within each SMU, and an agreed range of Harvest Fractions (see Table 1).
+The Harvest Strategy provides a framework for guidance about future Total Allowable Commercial Catch (TACC) based on change in estimates of the total Legal biomass of abalone within each SMU, and an agreed range of Harvest Fractions (see Table 1).
 This approach was developed in the Western Zone fishery from 2009, as fishing restarted following AVG, and has been applied each year and interpreted during the TAC Workshops.
-Estimates of Legal biomass are calculated from abundance surveys (i.e. both VFA and WADA fishery-independent abundance surveys have been used), and GPS logger and alternative approaches have also been developed to provide supplementary information.
-In this report, estimates of total Legal biomass are calculated only from density at the VFA abundance survey at sites during 2020 (i.e. with history for only those sites sampled in 2020), which are then extrapolated to estimates of historically-productive areas of reef, and various Harvest Fractions are applied to estimate catch.
+Estimates of Legal biomass are calculated from abundance surveys (i.e. both VFA and WADA fishery-independent abundance surveys have been used), and fishery-dependent data including abalone measuring and GPS loggers are used to provide guidance on changes in Legal biomass.
+In this report, estimates of total Legal biomass are calculated from density in the VFA abundance survey at sites during 2020, and preliminary data from the new abundance survey in 2024.
+Estimates of density from the surveys extrapolated to estimates of historically-productive areas of reef, and compared with estimates of productive reef from GPS loggers used while fishing, and various Harvest Fractions are applied to estimate catch.
 More detailed comparisons of sensitivity of biomass estimates to key uncertainties and alternative calculations can be found in previous year's assessments.

-The 2016-20 Harvest Strategy also describes a Reefcode and local-scale assessment process completed with divers at the annual TAC Workshop, to provide interpretation and guidance in addition to Primary and Secondary Indicators.
+The Harvest Strategy also describes a Reefcode and local-scale assessment process completed with divers at the annual TAC Workshop, to provide interpretation and guidance in addition to Primary and Secondary Indicators.
 Observations by commercial divers, and their interpretation of available data, assessment of stock and habitat conditions, and appropriate future catch, are an important part of the Harvest Strategy and considered in detail at the TAC Workshop.
 A summary of those observations and comments will be provided in the Workshop Minutes.

-Ongoing development of the new Harvest Strategy, to extend the 2016-2020 Harvest Strategy, will include several strategic directions.
+Ongoing development of approaches to update the existing Harvest Strategy will include several strategic directions.
 Fishery-independent surveys of abalone populations will remain an important component of the new Harvest Strategy.
-WADA is developing a fishery-independent survey design involving commercial divers and focusing on productive abalone populations, to provide greater information about recent impacts of AVG together with ongoing changes in stocks for management of the fishery.
+WADA will continue to develop a new fixed site, fishery-independent survey involving a stratified design focusing on productive abalone populations, to provide greater information about recent impacts of AVG together with ongoing changes in stocks for management of the fishery.
 The survey design developed by WADA responds directly to many of the recommendations made by the Hart Independent Review of abalone surveys in Victoria, and the joint Abalone Council of Victoria (ACV) and VFA review of the previous survey, which has now recommended the WZ-approach be extended throughout Victoria.
-In particular, the sampling frame for additional survey sites will be more focused on shallow reef habitats with abundant abalone populations, and where most commercial fishing is concentrated, to maximise understanding of currently productive populations and the recent impacts of fishing.
-Existing historic WADA and VFA survey sites will also be sampled when appropriate to provide additional information, such as about currently less productive areas (e.g. deeper sites, or AVG impacted), that may recover and become more productive again in the future.
+Historic WADA and VFA survey sites will also be included in the stratified design and sampled when appropriate to provide additional information, such as about currently less productive areas (e.g. deeper sites, or AVG impacted), that may recover and become more productive again in the future.
+Estimates of biomass, and biomass change through time, from a broad and representative new abundance survey site, and rebuilding targets will be developed and used to update the Harvest Strategy.